Wenfei-Xian/TIPP/README.md

 Moreover, it's worth mentioning that Ubuntu is also available as [Windows Subsystem for Linux (WSL)](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support#1-overview).
 WSL allows you to install a complete Ubuntu terminal environment on your Windows machine, enabling you to seamlessly develop and run cross-platform applications without leaving the Windows environment.
 Installing WSL is a breeze, whether you opt for PowerShell or the Windows Store app.
 As of November 2022, WSL is now available as a Windows Store app for both Windows 10 and Windows 11.
 This means you have multiple convenient options to set up Ubuntu on your Windows system for an enhanced and hassle-free experience.

-Please note that the availability of Ubuntu through WSL offers flexibility and ease of use, allowing you to run TIPP_plastid even as a Windows user.
+Please note that the availability of Ubuntu through WSL offers flexibility and ease of use, allowing you to run TIPPo even as a Windows user.

-So, whether you choose VirtualBox or WSL, integrating Linux into your Windows environment will enable you to seamlessly carry out the TIPP_plastid and ensure a smooth and efficient analysis process. </div>
+So, whether you choose VirtualBox or WSL, integrating Linux into your Windows environment will enable you to seamlessly carry out the TIPPo and ensure a smooth and efficient analysis process. </div>

 ## Chloroplast and Mitochondrial Database for TIPP_plastid  (only for v1)
 ```